1 - AWS Deployment

 • When specifying vespa_private_subnet_id, the referenced subnet ID must also be in the vpc_private_subnet_ids array.

-• In terms of VPC sizing, the default (10.0.0/16) is currently oversized.
-For reference, VPC Subnet IP addresses are primarily allocated to the EKS cluster and ALB, with AWS reserving several for internal services.
-We recommend a subnet of /24 (256 IPs) as the minimum to ensure enough available IP addresses for Kubernetes to assign to pods.
+• In terms of VPC sizing, the default of 10.42.0.0/20 (4,096 addresses) is consistent across AWS, Azure, and GCP deployments and provides ample room for growth.
+VPC subnet IP addresses are primarily allocated to the EKS cluster and ALB, with AWS reserving several for internal services.
+We recommend a subnet of /22 (1,024 IPs) as the minimum to ensure enough available IP addresses for Kubernetes to assign to pods as your deployment scales — a /20 VPC fits four /22 subnets, which covers the standard public/private split across availability zones.
+Smaller subnet sizes may lead to IPv4 address exhaustion as pod counts increase.

 • Ensure specified subnets have available IPv4 Addresses.